 In today’s global business environment, language skills can be an important asset for virtually any industry.
-This guide will help you determine when and how to list your language skills on your resume, including notable dos and don’ts.
+This guide will help you determine when and how to list language skills on your resume, how to determine your language proficiency, and notable do's and don'ts.

 How to list language skills on your resume

-One of the easiest and most standout methods is to include the language in a skills bank with your other hard skills, as shown below.
+This is the best all-round option for listing language proficiency on your resume.
+Simply include the language in a skills bank with your other hard skills, as shown below.

 If the job listing includes proficiency in the language as a requirement, then putting the language(s) at the top of your skills bank is a solid way to show your qualification.